Stay hydrated in the summer and make it easier to drink more water by infusing it with fruits and herbs. Here’s how to make infused water!

 A good chunk of our time is spent in the great outdoors which tends to take a toll on our bodies midday.
 The heat strips us of all energy, leaves us lethargic, irritable, and not so quick to admit sometimes, snappy.

-Our bodies are made up of 60 percent water, and to function properly it needs to maintain its water level.
+Our bodies are made up of 60 percent water, and to function properly they need to maintain their water level.
 With increased summer temperatures and outdoor activities comes increased water loss.
 We constantly need to replenish what was lost, it’s like staying on top of your “A” game.

 We know that staying hydrated is important but drinking the necessary water can be a challenge on its own.

-Choose a sturdy glass or pitcher, place herbs (mint or basil 3-4 leaves, thyme or rosemary 1-2 sprigs) on the bottom of the glass, using a muddler (if you have one) or the back of a wooden spoon press down gently and twist on the leaves.
+How to Muddle Herbs: Choose a sturdy glass or pitcher.
+Place herbs (mint or basil 3-4 leaves, thyme or rosemary 1-2 sprigs) on the bottom of the glass, using a muddler (if you have one) or the back of a wooden spoon press down gently and twist on the leaves.
 If the herbs release a wonderful smell you know you did yourself a good job!

 Infused water will last well up to a week in the fridge.